A conversion funnel is a term commonly used in the e-commerce industry to describe various stages in a customer journey on the website.

-Here are some points to consider if you want people to add products in their carts.
+Here are some points to consider if you want people to add products to their carts.

-Is your Add To Cart button is big enough and visible, are you using the right colour scheme, do you offer variety in terms of size and colour, are you offering better prices than your competition, do you have an eye-catchy product images and compelling product descriptions, what kind of reviews you have from your current and existing customers.
+Is your Add To Cart button is big enough and visible, are you using the right color scheme, do you offer variety in terms of size and color, are you offering better prices than your competition, do you have eye-catchy product images and compelling product descriptions, what kind of reviews you have from your current and existing customers.

 A common reason why people drop off at this stage is that often people add products to their carts, only to buy later, so it creates an impression that a user has abandoned the cart.

-It’s obvious to have some cart abandonment but still, there are a lot of things you can do to minimize it.
+It’s obvious to have some abandoned carts but still, there are a lot of things that you can focus on to minimize it.

 Friendly reminders through emails and push notifications can drastically reduce the cart abandonment rate.

-Now you know that the user wants to buy a product that’s why he’s added it to the cart, so to reduce cart abandonment rate you can offer discounts or other promotions to make him come back and complete the purchase.
+Now you know that the user wants to buy a product that’s why he’s added it to the cart, so to reduce the number of abandoned carts, you can offer discounts or other promotions to make him come back and complete the purchase.

 The final stage of your conversion funnel.

-Starting the checkout process indicates that a user is really interested in purchasing your product.
+Initiating the checkout process indicates that a user is interested in purchasing your product.